 It seems we have covered a fair few low budget horror movies set in the woods.
 Sure, Knockout Horror hasn’t been around for a long time and I took a huge break to care for an ailing relative but isolation in the woods has been a pretty common theme.
 We have already reviewed Survive the Hollow Shoals, The Interior, and Leaving D.C so why not add The Nothing to the list?
-Still, I do enjoy this style of horror movie so perhaps that is what attracted me to The Nothing.
+I do actually enjoy this style of horror movie so perhaps that is what attracted me to The Nothing.

 Having the perfect backdrop for a horror movie is 50% of the job and the woods fit the bill perfectly.
 When you consider that, it makes it all the more disappointing that The Nothing misses the mark so badly.

 The Nothing is a story about a man who is desperate to create and believes the best way to do that is to get in touch with himself.
 The best art is created in the darkest hours of an artist’s life Clayton Thompson repeatedly reminds us.
 This drives him to ask his girlfriend to drop him off in the middle of the Georgia mountains with limited supplies and no means of communication.
 He plans to stay there for six days and document the process of writing his first story.
-Throughout Clayton’s time in the woods, he digs deeper into the prevailing question of whether fear is a figment of the mind; a theory that is gradually tested on a nightly basis.
+Throughout Clayton’s time in the woods, he digs deeper into the prevailing question of whether fear is a figment of the mind.
+This theory is gradually tested on a nightly basis.

-The bigger problem is that Clayton just isn’t a likable guy and he isn’t particularly funny, either, despite his insistence on numerous attempts at charming humour.
-Scenes featuring Clayton exhibiting emotion seem out of character and the way he reacts to the noises in the woods would be considered an overreaction by 5 year olds.
-It makes for some unintentional laughs, however, as Clayton climbs a tree, screaming in fear due to something that he heard in the distance.
+The bigger problem is that Clayton just isn’t a likable guy and he isn’t particularly funny, either.
+This is in spite of his insistence on numerous attempts at charming humour.
+Scenes featuring Clayton exhibiting emotion seem out of character.
+The way he reacts to the noises in the woods would be considered “a bit much” for a 5 year old.
+It makes for some unintentional laughs, however.
+In one amusing scene Clayton frantically climbs a tree, screaming in fear, due to something that he heard in the distance.